 Sometimes a breakfast nook really is as simple as a thrifted bench and a table without a home.
 Just push them into an empty corner or nook in your kitchen, add a pillow and you’re ready to linger with your coffee.

-If you truly like the built in breakfast nook look, go ahead and get out your woodworking skills this weekend.
-Two simple boxes with cushions on top will fill the corner like they were meant to be there all along.
+If you truly like the built-in breakfast nook look, go ahead and get out your woodworking skills this weekend.
+Two simple boxes with cushions on top will fill the corner like they were there all along.

 Does your kitchen have a window seat?
 Then you are already halfway there.
 Find a table that fits perfectly in front of the seat and add some chairs on the other side.
 You’ll create the easiest breakfast nook ever.

 Bright kitchens are a real favorite for anyone who spends time in theirs.
 Connect your windows with a long corner bench to catch all that morning sun in your breakfast nook.